Cubs' Addison Russell calls wife abuse allegation 'false'

 CHICAGO (AP) — Major League Baseball is looking into a domestic violence accusation against Chicago Cubs shortstop Addison Russell.

-His wife, Melissa, posted a photo Wednesday on Instagram with a caption suggesting he was unfaithful to her.
-In another post, a user named carlierreed and described by Melissa as a close friend accused Russell of “mentally and physically abusing her.”
+His wife, Melisa, posted a photo Wednesday on Instagram with a caption suggesting he was unfaithful to her.
+In another post, a user named @carlierreed – described by Melisa as a close friend – accused Russell of “mentally and physically abusing her.”
 The posts have been deleted.

 Russell issued a statement Thursday that said: “Any allegation I have abused my wife is false and hurtful.
 For the well-being of my family, I’ll have no further comment.”

-Note: This story has been updated to correct the spelling of Melisa Russell throughout.